 Once you’ve reattached the screen, you can reattach the trim back over the screen edges.

 To reattach the trim, you can use the stapler or use a nailer.
-I love my 18-Volt One+ AirStrike 18-Gauge Cordless Brad Nailer.
+I used my RYOBI brad nailer and it worked perfectly.

 (5) Sit back with a beverage and admire your work!

 And hope that your crazy animal doesn’t run through it again!